-- 1 political committee may request changes to the e-mail to customize it.
-You will charge - 2 the political committee a fee for providing the solicitation e-mail.
-The political - 3 committee will disseminate the e-mail to its own distribution list.
+For each political committee with which you enter into an agreement, you will draft a solicitation e-mail promoting the artwork as a fundraiser for the committee.
+The political committee may request changes to the e-mail to customize it.
+You will charge the political committee a fee for providing the solicitation e-mail.
+The political committee will disseminate the e-mail to its own distribution list.